• Skip to primary navigation

 things to do in Colorado in winter

-20. Take a Spin on Some Skates
+25. Take a Spin on Some Skates

 Take a day trip just outside of Denver this weekend.
-Head to Evergreen Park for the world’s largest Zamboni-groomed outdoor ice rink.
+Head to Evergreen Park in Evergeen for the world’s largest Zamboni-groomed outdoor ice rink.
 Take a twirl on the ice or join a pick-up hockey game.
 There are separate areas for skating depending on your activity.

 Where: Evergreen Lake House Park